 Step 1: Register

 Sign up at any Siouxland Libraries branch and receive free materials to get you started: a bag, a keepsake logbook for recording your progress, and a 1,000 Books Before Kindergarten picture book.
-All children, from birth to when they enter kindergarten, are eligible.

 Step 2: Track Your Reading